 - At the elementary/middle school level, the combined science, social studies and writing separate academic indicator score contributes 26% out of 100% for an overall accountability weight.

 - At the high school level, the combined science, social studies and writing separate academic indicator score contributes 15% out of 100% for an overall accountability weight.

 - Schools are rated based on student performance levels: Novice (0 points); Apprentice (.5 point); Proficient (1 point); and Distinguished (1.25 points)

-- Student performance will be aggregated to school, district and state levels
+- Student performance is aggregated to school, district and state levels.

-- Social Studies and Writing are measured at grades 5 and 8 through the K-PREP summative assessment.
+- Science, social studies and writing are measured at grades 3-8 through the K-PREP summative assessment.

 Additional information and indicators will be reported to provide a more complete picture of education in Kentucky.
-Results will be reported in online School Report Cards including disaggregation of individual student group data and the reported-only measures.
+Results will be reported in the online School Report Card including disaggregation of individual student group data and the reported-only measures.
 Individual student reports will be issued to parents/guardians.